projectchrono/chrono/doxygen/documentation/module_fea/manual_fea_elements.md

 - Useful for solids, with structured grids
 - Stiffness matrix computed analytically for high performance (note, geometric stiffness term not added at the moment).

-# ChElementBrick    {#manual_ChElementBrick}
+# ChElementHexaANCF_3813    {#manual_CChElementHexaANCF_3813}

 ![](http://www.projectchrono.org/assets/manual/fea_ChElementHexa_8.png)

-The chrono::fea::ChElementBrick is a brick element implemented using the ANCF formulation.
+The chrono::fea::ChElementHexaANCF_3813 is a brick element implemented using the ANCF formulation.

 - 8 nodes of ChNodeFEAxyz type
 - Linear interpolation